TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 8 - VDI & DaaS/4.8.4-performance-management/_index.md

 Once you determine there is a problem, the next step is to narrow down if it's CPU, Memory, Disk or Network

 One common reason behind contention is high utilization.
-Not all usage metrics are relevant to performance, so the the following only lists the relevant ones.
+Not all usage metrics are relevant to performance, so the following only lists the relevant ones.

 <table><colgroup><col style="width: 28%" /><col style="width: 71%" /></colgroup><tbody><tr class="odd"><td><p>CPU Usage (%)</p><p>Memory Usage (%)</p></td><td><p>These values are coming from Windows, not VM.
 They track the relative consumption of a session againts the RDS Host total capacity.</p><p>Make sure this number is below than expected average.
 For example, if you size for 20 concurrent users, then each session should be around 5%.</p></td></tr><tr class="even"><td>Disk IOPS</td><td>Unlike a server workload, users don't generally generate high IOPS or sustained IOPS.
 They open file, save file, but should not be sustaining for say 1 hour.</td></tr></tbody></table>